ChristianJ16/thrive-workout-frontend/README.md

   #

 # Future Features
+  - Implement solutions to the challenges that have not yet been resolved
   - Integration with Spotify API to generate workout playlists
   - Fitness tracker for logging workout sessions
   - Enhanced user profiles with email verification